Policy Regarding Students with Disabilities

 ADA Grievance Procedure

-Students who have a complaint about accommodations provided by Keene State College must attempt to resolve conflicts first by contacting the Disability Services Coordinator.
+Students who have a complaint about accommodations provided by Keene State College must attempt to resolve conflicts first by contacting the Director of Disability Services.
 If the results of this process are unsatisfactory to the student, he or she must contact the Associate Vice President for Student Affairs, who is the College 504 and ADA Compliance Officer.
-An appointment can be arranged by calling 358-2842 or by visiting the Dean of Students Office, third floor, Elliot Hall.
+An appointment can be arranged by calling 358-2842 or by visiting the Dean of Students Office, Elliot Center, Rm 256.

 After a discussion with the Associate Vice President, a student may file an official grievance by submitting a description of the problem and specifically requested accommodation in writing to the Associate Vice President.
 This complaint must be filed within 20 working days of the initial meeting with the Associate Vice President.